kattak/rails_breakout/README.md

 (* but can be created with @playlist = Playlist.find(params[:playlist_id])

 - Because of t.references playlist in songs migration>>> -> Can use playlist AND playlist_id ?!
+Yes, but only because has_many and belongs_to set up in playlist and song models respectively.

   * Uses playlist in seed
 ```ruby